CNR-STIIMA-IRAS/comau_c5gopen/comau_c5gopen_lpc/README.md

 ```

-# C5GOPEN MQTT subscriber topics
+# C5GOPEN MQTT subscribed topic

-Topics subscribed by the c5gopen_lpc_node are defined in the configuration file cfg/c5gopen_cfg.
+Topics subscribed by the c5gopen_lpc_node are defined in the configuration [config file](https://github.com/CNR-STIIMA-IRAS/comau_c5gopen/tree/master/comau_c5gopen_lpc/cfg).
 The topic needs to be in the following JSON format:
 ```
 {
   "J1" : 0.0,